codewars/docs/content/authoring/kata/floating-point.md

 To correctly test for floating-point values, tests should use a thing called _"approximate equality tests"_, _"fuzzy equality"_, or _"comparison with tolerance"_.
 Basically it boils down to using a dedicated assertion provided by a majority of popular testing frameworks or assertion libraries.
 Such asertions usually take as parameters an expected value, actual value, and a value of tolerance which tests agree on.
 Assertion accepts all answers which are equal to the expected result, or do not differ from it more than allowed.
 To find out what assertions are appropriate for floating-point comparisons in your language you should go through the documentation of the testing framework you use.
 For example, for JavaScript it's `chai.assert.closeTo`, and for Python it's `codewars_test.assert_approx_equals`.
 Some testing frameworks used on Codewars unfortunately lack proper assertions.
-This is the case for example for C++, or Ruby.
-In such case, you need to provide your own fuzzy comparison function.
+This is the case for example for Ruby.
+In such case, a function for fuzzy comparisons has to be provided.
 It's a difficult task to do it correctly though, so don't try to create one on your own.
-There's plenty of materials on Internet which will help you with this task, for example [this great guide](https://floating-point-gui.de/) and [its page](https://floating-point-gui.de/errors/comparison/) dedicated strictly for floating point comparisons.
+Request missing functionality on [Codewars code runner](https://github.com/codewars/runner/issues) board and necessary packages or functions will be added.

 #### Rounding does not help

 Sometimes authors try to work around the problems with floating-point comparisons in some strange ways, like rounding, stringification, or even other, worse things.
 However such workarounds are a bad thing and they only make things worse.
 Concept of _"rounding to n decimal places"_ is not well defined for floating-point numbers, and it does not always work as expected.
-Rounding to an integer value, be it floor, ceil, round to nearest, or truncation, also is not guaranteed to work and often leads to errors.
+Rounding to an integer value, be it floor, ceil, round to nearest, or truncation, also is not guaranteed to work as intended by the author and often leads to errors.
 Do not do this, or you will only make things worse.
 The easiest way to get things right is to require no rounding, and use proper assertions with tolerance.

 ### Be careful when formatting